Hardware Connections

 For safety precautions regarding hardware connections, please refer to the Safety Instructions for more details.

-Connecting to the computer
+Connect to computer

 USB connection method 1